 Macquarie initially anticipated that the task of converting the 40,000 Spanish coins would take three months, but the project took over a year to complete.
 Henshall had to experiment with making the necessary machinery, which proved difficult.
 It seems that a drop hammer, as opposed to a screw press, was used to stamp the coins.
 Henshall stamped the coins with their new value and ‘NEW SOUTH WALES 1813′.
 He incorporated his ‘H’ initial into the spray of leaves of the counterstamp design and also inscribed his initial between the words ‘FIFTEEN’ and ‘PENCE’ on the dump reverse dies.

 (The dump pictured above left is from a holey dollar cast of out a 1773 piece of eight in the State Library of New South Wales).

 This move doubled the number of coins in circulation, increased their worth by 25% and ensured that the money would not leave the colony.
-The holey dollars and dumps remained in circulation from 1814 to 1822, when the government was able to supply sufficient sterling coinage to recall the holey ones.
+The holey dollars and dumps remained in circulation until 1822, when the government was able to supply sufficient sterling coinage to recall the holey ones.
 By 1829, most of the 40,000 holey dollars had been exchanged for legal tender.
 The government melted them down for bullion.
 Only a few collectors kept the holey dollars and dumps, which is why there are only 300 of the former left and about 1000 dumps.